NAM Console > NAM Probe Configuration > Software Services > Autodiscovered Software Services

 Choose whether to stop further autodiscovery if the definition matches.

-For some protocols (HTTP and SOAP, for example) and content-based rules, it is possible that a general rule (transport protocol) will be detected first and then, in a subsequent packet, a more detailed rule (application protocol) will be detected.
+For some protocols and content-based rules, it is possible that a general rule (transport protocol) will be detected first and then, in a subsequent packet, a more detailed rule (application protocol) will be detected.
 To give the detailed rule a chance for detection, rule recognition does not stop after detection of the general rule and continues until a detailed rule is found or until a packet or time limit is exceeded.